Emmakin/autoBillonaire-emails/README.md

 # autoBillonaire-emails
-will send me a billonaire and his/her details
+This will send billonaires names to me everyday and send them to my mail for me to learn and read about them